gr2m/octokit-plugin-create-pull-request/README.md

   .then((pr) => console.log(pr.data.number));
 ```

+By default, a pull request is created, even if no files have been changed.
+To prevent an empty pull request, set `options.createWhenEmpty` to `false`.
+If no pull request has been created, `octokit.createPullRequest()` resolves with `null`.

+By default, commits are always created, even if no files have been updated.
+To prevent empty commits, set `options.changes[].emptyCommit` to `false`.
+To set a custom commit message for empty commits, set `emptyCommit` to a string.

 For using this plugin with another plugin, you can import the `composeCreatePullRequest` function, which accepts an `octokit` instance as first argument, and the same options as `octokit.createPullRequest` as second argument.

 ```js